 Which of the above images would you pick if you had to choose the effect Facebook has on your SEO?
 Social media popularity and SEO are very different things.
 Typically SEO is seen as something that every company has to do.
 Social media is still trying to justify itself, showing an ROI for the time and effort spent on channels like Twitter, LinkedIn and Facebook.
 As social media grows in importance, the distance between the two is closing, creating a significant overlap.
-Let’s look at Facebook for SEO and how it can your website’s visibility in orgranic search.
+Despite the fact that Facebook has taken a bit of a beating recently, they’re still the biggest social media player out there.
+So, let’s look at Facebook for SEO and how it can your website’s visibility in organic search.

 Spot the Difference

 First thing’s first.
 The name of your Facebook account should reflect your business while also taking into account SEO.
 The first word of your Facebook page’s name is given the most importance by Google.
 But do not use it as an excuse to jam in as many keywords as possible.